sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/wildcard.md

 ### *Can I use these components in a different codebase?*

-Currently our Wildcard components are not published on NPM, if this is a requirement please create a new issue and add the label: `team/frontend-platform`.
+Currently our Wildcard components are not published on npm, if this is a requirement please create a new issue and add the label: `team/frontend-platform`.